-These Application Notes describe the procedures for configuring Session Initiation Protocol (SIP) Trunking on an enterprise solution consisting of Avaya Aura® Communication Manager 7.0, Avaya Aura® Session Manager 7.0 and Avaya Session Border Controller for Enterprise 7.0, to interoperate with the Axtel SIP Trunking service.
+These Application Notes describe the procedures required for configuring Session Initiation Protocol (SIP) trunking between MTS Allstream SIP Trunking and an Avaya SIP-enabled enterprise solution.
+The Avaya solution consists of Avaya Aura® Communication Manager 6.3, Avaya Aura® Session Manager 6.3 and Avaya Session Border Controller for Enterprise 6.2.

-The Axtel SIP Trunking service provides customers with PSTN access via a SIP trunk between the enterprise and the service provider's network, as an alternative to legacy analog or digital trunks.
+The SIP trunking service offered by MTS Allstream provides customers with PSTN access via a SIP trunk between the enterprise and the MTS Allstream network, as an alternative to legacy analog or digital trunks.
 This approach generally results in lower cost for the enterprise.